zac-heisey/murray-lampert/_posts/2018-04-25-buying-new-vs-remodeling.markdown

 - Home Remodeling
 - Real Estate
 featured-image: "/uploads/buy-new-vs-remodel.jpg"
-excerpt: There are both pros and cons to buying a new home and remodeling your current one.
+description: There are both pros and cons to buying a new home and remodeling your current one.
 We cover some of the benefits and drawbacks to both options to help you make an informed decision.
 author: Gregg Cantor